 - 1. The % of investments that comply with the Investment Manager's policy on assessing breaches of United Nations Global Compact Principles for Business. - 2.
-The % of investments that comply with the business activity-based exclusions. - 3.
-The % of holdings voted.

-What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+The % of investments that comply with the business activity -based exclusions. - 3.
+The % of holdings voted. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

 The Fund commits to partially invest in economic activities that contribute to either an environmental or social objective and that are sustainable investments.
 These economic activities may contribute to such objective as they: (a) generate a certain level of revenues, either through products and/or services, that are aligned with the broader sustainable objectives of society as currently best defined by the United Nations Sustainable Development Goals ('SDGs'), some which can be mapped on a high-level basis against the six environmental objectives outlined in the EU Taxonomy and/or (b) are reducing absolute greenhouse gas emissions, either through their products and/or services or business practices, to seek to achieve the long-term global warming objectives of the Paris Climate Agreement.
-Reduction of greenhouse gas emissions aligns with the climate mitigation objective in the EU Taxonomy.
-However, as the Fund does not commit to the specific environmental objectives in the EU Taxonomy but it may make investments that contribute to these specific environmental objectives in which case they will be disclosed in the periodic reporting included in the annual report.
-Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
+Reduction of greenhouse gas emissions aligns with the climate mitigation objective in the EU However, as the Fund does not commit to the specific environmental objectives in the EU Taxonomy but it may make investments that contribute to these specific environmental objectives in which case they will be disclosed in the periodic reporting included in the annual report.

 How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?